Therapists in Georgetown, Washington, DC

 Verified Verified

-College students and young adults experiencing big life changes: does it ever feel like despite having your "life together", you still feel overwhelmed and stressed?
+Note: Dr. Mansur will be going on leave this Spring and accepting new clients when she returns in the fall.
+College/university students and young adults experiencing big life changes: does it ever feel like despite having your "life together", you still feel stressed and overwhelmed?
 As far as your friends and family can tell, you're keeping it together.
 But, deep down you’re feeling burnt out or maybe even a little lost in terms of direction.
 We will work together to help you get back on track and learn to prioritize your well-being, develop insight, strengthen your relationships, and find greater life balance and fulfillment.

-College students and young adults experiencing big life changes: does it ever feel like despite having your "life together", you still feel overwhelmed and stressed?
+Note: Dr. Mansur will be going on leave this Spring and accepting new clients when she returns in the fall.
+College/university students and young adults experiencing big life changes: does it ever feel like despite having your "life together", you still feel stressed and overwhelmed?
 As far as your friends and family can tell, you're keeping it together.
 But, deep down you’re feeling burnt out or maybe even a little lost in terms of direction.
 We will work together to help you get back on track and learn to prioritize your well-being, develop insight, strengthen your relationships, and find greater life balance and fulfillment.

 Verified Verified